alexfu/androidautoversion/README.md

 Remove `versionCode` and `versionName` from your `defaultConfig` block!

 # Usage
 When building your project for the first time with this plugin, you should notice a new file added to your project: `[module name]/version`.
-This is called a verion file.
+This is called a version file.
 You should check this file into version control (i.e. git) since this file will contain the current version information.

 Every time you want to make a release, decide if it's a major, minor, or a patch.
 If you're not sure, check out the rules outlined [here](http://semver.org/) to make your decision.
 Then, once you've decided, run one of the following gradle tasks: